raphaelgatti/v2-ach-api-docs/source/includes/_customers.md

 ## List a Customer's funding sources

 Retrieve a list of funding sources that belong to a Customer.
+By default, all funding sources are returned unless the `removed` querystring parameter is set to `false` in the request.

 <ol class="alerts">
     <li class="alert icon-alert-alert">This endpoint <a href="#authentication">requires</a> an OAuth account access token with the `ManageCustomers` <a href="#oauth-scopes">scope</a>.</li>